rezafitriaman/weather-widget/weather-widget/README.md

 ## Start the app
-To to access the api for this weather-app please copy and paste this link "https://cors-anywhere.herokuapp.com/" on your browser and click the demo button.
+To to access the api for this weather-app please copy and paste this link "https://cors-anywhere.herokuapp.com/" on your browser and click "Request temporary access to the demo server" button.

 -----

 To start the app u need to change .env.sample (on the root) to .env and put your api key there.

-then type on your terminal "npm run config" - it will set your api-key on to environment.demo.ts file
+then type on your terminal "npm i"

+after that u can run "npm run config" - it will set your api-key on to environment.demo.ts file

-and then u can type "ng serve --open".
+and then u can run "ng serve --open".

-if your localhost ask "Know your location" please allow it (click on allow button).
+if your browser ask "Know your location" please allow it (click on allow button).

 Enjoy :)